chemouna/AlgorithmsCatalog/README.md

 * The usual algorithms for topological sorting have running time linear in the number of nodes plus the number of edges, asymptotically,

 ##### Kahn's algorithm
+The idea of  Kahn’s algorithm is to repeatedly remove nodes that have zero in-degree.

 ```
 L ← Empty list that will contain the sorted elements